millsp/ts-toolbelt/README.md

 ])
 ```

-> Place it in a file that won't be executed
-> It's just for TypeScript to test you types
+> Place it in a file that won't be executed, it's just for TypeScript to test types

 ## 🔧 Compatibility